Put a Python Script in a Container

 Load

-docker provides the load command to ingest tar files that were created with the save command.
-Transfer the file from the section above to a target host and run the load command.
+command.
+Transfer the file from the section above to a target host and run the load

 1 $ sudo docker load -i twitch-count-app.tar